ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/data_analysis/Velocyto_fixed.md

       keep_md: TRUE
 ---

-For a non-Rmd version of this code, (download the Velocyto.R script)[https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/master/data_analysis/Velocyto.R].
+For a non-Rmd version of this code, [download the Velocyto.R script](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/master/data_analysis/Velocyto.R).
 We begin by loading required packages.

 ```r